-In connection with the registration statement on Form S-3, File No. 333-, as in the form filed on , 1998, relating to the registration of 2,340,000 shares of common stock by Highwoods Properties, Inc. (the "Company"), you have requested our opinion concerning certain of the federal income tax consequences to the Company of its election to be taxed as a real estate investment trust ("REIT") under Sections 856 through 860 of the Internal Revenue Code of 1986, as amended (the "Code").
+In connection with the registration statement on Form S-3 being filed by you on \\\\\\\, 1998, with the Securities and Exchange Commission regarding the registration of 1,290,932 shares of common stock of Highwoods Properties, Inc. (the "Company") (the "Registration Statement") under the Securities Act of 1933, as amended, you have requested our opinion concerning certain of the federal income tax consequences to the Company of its election to be taxed as a real estate investment trust ("REIT") under Sections 856 through 860 of the Internal Revenue Code of 1986, as amended (the "Code").